mfreema5/HUM380-GameDesign/Bibliography/Does Gamification Work? – A Literature Review of Empirical Studies on Gamification.md

 #Does Gamification Work? – A Literature Review of Empirical Studies on Gamification

 Hamari, J., J. Koivisto, and H. Sarsa.
-2014. &ldquoDoes Gamification Work? – A Literature Review of Empirical Studies on Gamification.&rdquo In *2014 47th Hawaii International Conference on System Sciences*, 3025–34. doi:10.1109/HICSS.2014.377.
+2014. &ldquo;Does Gamification Work? – A Literature Review of Empirical Studies on Gamification.&rdquo; In *2014 47th Hawaii International Conference on System Sciences*, 3025–34. doi:10.1109/HICSS.2014.377.

 ###Who is the author?